FALA: History

 During the civil war, FALA abandoned the towns not only to reorganize itself, but also to oppose the minority regime of Luanda through guerrilla warfare.
 In May 1976, owing to the turmoil, the Conference of Cuanza was held, resulting in the Cuanza Manifesto.
 The latter laid down a programme for FALA for the remobilization of the soldiers and cadres, which at that stage were traumatized by the aggressive Soviet war machine.

 Territorial organization of the army that included fronts and independent military regions now took place.
 The first politico-military cadres––among them that of Major Jose´ Jeremias Bandua who died in Cunene––were trained.

 Compact guerrilla units were formed: Venceremos, Estamos a Voltar (MR1), Dragões da morte (MR3) and Faísca negra (MR85).

 By 1977, people were joining UNITA in large numbers and, consequently, the number of guerrillas increased considerably.

-In March of the same year, at Benda in the Huambo Province, the movement’s Fourth Congress was held and outlined further objectives for FALA, such as the formation of the first trained, equipped and motivated battalions, among which the battalions of Sam Nujomo and Kazambuela stood out.
+In March of the same year, at Benda in the Huambo Province, the movement's Fourth Congress was held and outlined further objectives for FALA, such as the formation of the first trained, equipped and motivated battalions, among which the battalions of Sam Nujomo and Kazambuela stood out.

-The disciplinary code of FALA was also established.
+The disciplinary code of the FALA was also established.
 The military regions were restructured and the guerrilla regions expanded.
 Training camps were established in the same year on all fronts as well as in the politico-military cadres in Military Region 11.
 Territorial divisions were also designated, thus forming northern, eastern and western fronts.

 In 1979, the first semi-regular battalions were formed, such as Samuimbila, Siule Siule and 333.

-In 1980, the expansion of semi-regular battalions gave new vigour to the armed struggle, leading to the defeat of new territories and the consolidation of those that had already been conquered.
+In 1980, the expansion of semi-regular battalions gave new vigour to the armed struggle, leading to capturing new territories and the consolidation of those that had already been conquered.
 More specialists in anti-aircraft artillery, engineering, intelligence, special commandos, communications, logistics and medical care were trained.
 In 1981 the first brigades such as the 12th, 21st, 53rd, 34th and 45th were formed and other battalions were maintained as independent units.

 In 1982 the Fifth Congress was held, which drew up a new strategy for FALA, including the formation of military columns and compact guerrilla units at the level of all politico-military fronts.